Meaning of Capital Market

 Funds are raised by issuing capital market instruments like stocks and bonds.
 These instruments have a higher risk than money market instruments.
 However, at the same time, these instruments generate higher returns.
 These markets are strictly regulated in order to avoid any fraudulent practices.
 The Securities and Exchange Commission (SEC) regulates the capital or securities market in the USA.

 Functions of Capital Market

-Capital market acts as a link between savers and entrepreneurial borrowers.
+The capital market acts as a link between savers and entrepreneurial borrowers.
 It transfers money from savers (households) to entrepreneurial borrowers (companies who need capital).
-This way these markets mobilize savings in an economy and divert them into productive investment.
+This way, these markets mobilize savings in an economy and divert them into productive investment.
 Productive usage of funds paves the way for economic growth and prosperity.

 Formation of Capital

 Capital formation is the process of increasing the stock of real capital.
-It includes the creation of capital goods like factories, machinery, tools, equipment and so on.
-These capital goods are utilized for the production of other goods.
-Savings are mobilized through the capital market to various sectors such as the agricultural sector, industrial sector, etc in an optimal manner.
+It includes creating capital goods like factories, machinery, tools, equipment, etc. These capital goods are utilized for the production of other goods.
+Savings are mobilized through the capital market to various sectors, such as the agricultural sector, industrial sector, etc., in an optimal manner.
 Optimal allocation increases the rate of capital formation in an economy.